-Video Game Design Level of Student: 9-12 No. of Credits: 1⁄2 Prerequisite: None

-This course provides students with the opportunity to design, program and create fully functional video games using a professional framework.
+Video Game Design Level of Student: 10-12 No. of Credits: 1/2 Prerequisite: None This course provides students with the opportunity to design, program and create fully functional video games using a professional framework.
 Students will learn what it takes to build a successful interactive environment, theme, levels, lighting and mood.
 Students will complete this course with several of their own fully functioning video games.

-Programming with Python Level of Student: Grades 9-12

-Students in this course will learn the fundamental concepts of programming using the Python programming language.
+Programming with Python Level of Student: Grades 10-12 No. of Credits: 1/2 Prerequisite: None Students in this course will learn the fundamental concepts of programming using the Python programming language.
 Python is a simple, general-purpose language that emphasizes code readability.
 It is one of the fastest growing languages in popularity and is widely utilized in many industries and business sectors.
 This course is ideal for students who want to explore the world of computer programming.
+Technology